edvgui/LEPL2990-Benchmark-tool/resources/docker/centos-http-server/README.md

 # Http server
-Create a container that prints a simple Hello World message in the console then quit.
+Create a container that launches a lightweight http server.

 #### Build
 ```shell script